rapid7/tokend/docs/getting-started/configuration.md

 	The following keys are available:

-	* `host`: The hostname and port used to connect to the EC2 Metadata Service.
+	* `host` - The hostname and port used to connect to the EC2 Metadata Service.
 Defaults to `169.254.169.254`.
+This setting includes the port, so if changing from the default, the format is `host:port`.

 * `warden` - Connection information for [Warden][].